ELGAS Knowledge Hub

 tankless or continuous flow LPG hot water heater

-When the gas hot water cylinder (gas hot water tank) water temperature drops below the gas water heater thermostat set point, the gas hot water system works by having the gas water heater burner run until the temperature recovers to the set point.
+When the gas hot water cylinder (gas water heater tank) water temperature drops below the gas water heater thermostat set point, the gas hot water system works by having the gas water heater burner run until the temperature recovers to the set point.

 It is also responsible for safety, with a flame sensor and automatic gas cut-off in the event of a problem.